Wood Grain Glossary - Knowing The Differences When Looking for Cabinets

-Every tree, branch and board that has ever grown is as unique as every person ever born.
-Each species of tree provides a distinctive style of grain, colors and change.
+Every tree, branch, and board that has ever grown is as unique as every person ever born.
+Each species of a tree provides a distinctive style of grain, colors, and change.

 This list is a short set of descriptive words that you can use to understand wood while you're searching for the perfect kitchen or bathroom cabinets.